Panchu11/yapmate_landingpage/README.md

 ## 🤝 Contributing

 This is a private project.
-For inquiries, please contact hello@agprotocol.xyz
+For inquiries, please contact admin@yapmate.xyz

 ---